Early Life and Education of Kesha: A Complete Timeline

 February 2019: Kesha's Weird and Wonderful Rainbow Ride Cruise

-In February 2019, Kesha hosted a 4-day-long cruise called Kesha's Weird and Wonderful Rainbow Ride.
-The cruise set off in Tampa, Florida, and ended in Nassau, Bahamas.
+In February 2019, Kesha hosted a 4-day cruise called Kesha's Weird and Wonderful Rainbow Ride.
+The cruise departed from Tampa, Florida, and ended in Nassau, Bahamas.

-In 2022, Kesha revealed that she was diagnosed with common variable immunodeficiency (CVID), which caused her to feel fatigued every day.
+In 2022, Kesha revealed that she was diagnosed with common variable immunodeficiency, which caused her to feel fatigued every day.

-In January 2023, Kesha almost died after a complication with freezing her eggs, and a few weeks later, she felt weak after a performance and was sent to the hospital for nine days.
+In January 2023, Kesha almost died after a complication with freezing her eggs and was later hospitalized for nine days after feeling weak from a performance.

-On June 22, 2023, Kesha and Dr. Luke jointly announced the official settlement of their long-standing legal case.
-Kesha expressed her desire to move forward, while Dr. Luke continued to deny the original claims.
-The settlement details remained undisclosed.
+On June 22, 2023, Kesha and Dr. Luke announced the official settlement of their long-standing legal case.
+Kesha expressed her desire to move forward and wished peace to all involved, while Dr. Luke continued to deny the original claims.

-In November 2023, Kesha altered the lyrics to her song "Tik Tok" from "Wake up in the morning feeling like P. Diddy" to "Wake up in the morning feeling just like me" in response to abuse allegations against Sean "P. Diddy" Combs.
+In November 2023, while performing, Kesha altered the lyrics to her song "Tik Tok" from "Wake up in the morning feeling like P. Diddy" to "Wake up in the morning feeling just like me" in response to a lawsuit against Sean "P. Diddy" Combs.

 Loading Video...

-April 2024: Further Alteration of "Tik Tok" Lyrics at Coachella
+April 2024: Further Altered 'Tik Tok' Lyrics at Coachella

 In 2024, Kesha endorsed Kamala Harris for the US Presidential election.